A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

 \subsubsection{Formulating The Discounted Cost MDP}

-In order to derive the optimal scheduling policy, we will slightly generalize the information structure as follows.
-At the beginning of slot $t$ all the queues know (i) the incumbent (ii) the number of slots since every queue was last served $\{V_k(t),k\in I\}$ (iii) the queue-length of the incumbent, and (iv) residual known queue lengths in the queues (if any).
-It will turn out that the optimal policy (a) is a function only of the $V_k$s and the empty-nonempty status of the incumbent, and (b) serves queues exhaustively, so the residual known queue lengths in the queues are all zero.
-Thus, the information structure we have in our problem is sufficient to implement the optimal policy we derive and this \emph{generalization} is only required for the proof of delay optimality to go through.
+We will consider an information structure that includes the common information, and some local information.
+At the beginning of slot $t$ all the queues know (i) the index of the incumbent (ii) the number of slots since every queue was last served $\{V_k(t),k\in I\}$ (iii) the queue-length of the incumbent (at $t$), and (iv) residual known queue lengths in the queues (if any).
+Although we begin with this elaborate information structure, which has common information (known at all nodes), and local information (known only to each node), it will turn out that the optimal policy is such that (a) the action it takes at $t$ is a function only of $\{V_k(t), k \in [N]\}$ and the empty-nonempty status of the incumbent, and (b) it serves queues exhaustively, so the residual known queue lengths in the queues are all zero.
+Thus, the information structure we have in our problem (plus, an item of information that easily shared with all the nodes by using a simple, known technique (Sec.~\ref{secMechanismsForDecentralizedScheduling})) is sufficient to implement the optimal policy we derive and the \emph{generalization} of the information structure (above) is only required for the proof of delay optimality to go through.